Volume 12, Issue 1 (Spring 2025) johe 2025, 12(1): 21-33 | Back to browse issues page

 XML Persian Abstract Print

-1- Alborz University of Medical Sciences
+1- Student Research Committee, Alborz University of Medical Sciences, Karaj, Iran

-Abstract: (326 Views)
+Abstract: (1699 Views)

-Given the growth of artificial intelligence-related technologies in smart cars, the existence of a tool to measure the interaction between drivers and smart cars seems essential.The existence of an instrument to measure the interaction between drivers and smart vehicles appears necessary.
+Background and Objective: With the advancement of artificial intelligence technologies in smart cars, the development of an instrument to assess driver–vehicle cooperation appears increasingly necessary.
 This study was conducted to determine the validity, reliability, and cultural adaptation of the Persian version of the Human-Machine Interaction and Interdependence Questionnaire for measuring the degree of interaction between drivers and vehicles in Iran.

-The Persian version of the Human-Machine Interaction and Interdependence Questionnaire demonstrated acceptable validity and reliability, and its multidimensional structure effectively reflects the dimensions of the mutual interdependence theory.
+Conclusion: The Persian version of the Human-Machine Interaction and Interdependence Questionnaire demonstrated acceptable validity and reliability, and its multidimensional structure effectively reflects the dimensions of the mutual interdependence theory.
 It indicates the developed tool can serve as a valid instrument for assessing the interaction and cooperation between drivers and smart vehicles in future studies.

 Type of Study: Research Article | Subject: Ergonomics